A pop knee during Brazilian Jiu Jitsu. What is it? When should I be concerned?

 Physiotherapy

-In many knee injuries, including meniscus tear and ACL depending on severity, physiotherapy is sufficient for treating the injury.
+In many knee injuries, including meniscus tear and ACL depending on severity, Physiotherapy Hong Kong sufficient for treating the injury.
 Physiotherapists uses different modalities and exercise-based rehabilitation for pain reduction, strengthening the muscles around the knee joint, improving range of motion, and retraining motor control, promote tissue adaptation and preparing the individual to return to sport.
 In most cases, people with knee injuries can return to BJJ with a comprehensive rehabilitation program.

 Surgery